CWA Speakers Bureau Quick Fact:

 “Artificial Intelligence Promise & Peril” by Lance Erlick

-Worried about automation?
-Bill Gates and other leading scientific names have expressed concern about the risks posed by AI.
-As author of the Android Chronicles trilogy, Lance Erlick has researched, written, and presented about AI.
+Leading scientists have expressed concern about the risks posed by AI.
+After recent advances, leading voices in AI take seriously the possibility of superintelligence before 2060, with major developments by 2030.
 Come join a discussion of the promise of AI, myths, threats, and what we should know about changes to our world.
 Includes handouts.
-(Teens and adults; 60 min; $180 plus travel expenses beyond 10 miles with permission to sell books)
+(Older teens and adults; 60 min; $225 + travel expenses with permission to sell books)

 References